Five Rules for Taking Your Project From Idea to Deployment

 If a general has men in the trenches, he does not go down into the trenches with them.
 He is the strategist — his duty is to understand the big picture and plan big picture moves accordingly.
 Then he delegates down the ranks and trusts his troops to execute.

-If you’re working solo, you must simultaneously be a general and a foot soldier.
+If you’re How a Single Freelancer Outperforms a Whole Teamworking solo, you must simultaneously be a general and a foot soldier.
 More precisely: you must step back to plan like a general, then descend into the trenches and complete the mission like a soldier.

 This ties in with the principles above.
 Developers love getting down and dirty in the coding trenches.
 But without awareness of the big picture, how can you prioritize?
 How can you know if you’ve taken a wrong turn?